TheTallPaul/Vicmas2020/index.md

 _Mockup of the mug.
 Final mug may look different._

 Mugs will be available _only_ for porch-side pickup at The Vic in SE Portland.
-Of course, if you don't want a mug, you're free to donate anyways.
+Of course, if you don't want a mug or are unable to pick on up, you're free to donate anyways, just include "No mug" in your donation message.

 ### Donate